shushucheng/Assignment5Docker/README.md

 Show all containers

 3. docker build -t mynodeapp .
-Build an image from a Dockerfile(My image was named mynodeapp)
+Build an image from a Dockerfile
-       -t Name and optionally a tag in the ‘name:tag’ format
+(-t Name and optionally a tag in the ‘name:tag’ format)

-4. docker run --rm -d -p 8888.8888 --name myrunningapp mynodeapp Run a command in a new container(My container was named myrunningapp).
+4. docker run --rm -d -p 8888.8888 --name myrunningapp mynodeapp Run a command in a new container
-      --name Assign a name to the container
-      --rm Automatically remove the container when it exits -d Run container in background and print container ID -p Publish a container’s port(s) to the host
+(--name Assign a name to the container --rm Automatically remove the container when it exits -d Run container in background and print container ID -p Publish a container’s port(s) to the host)

 5. docker logs myrunningapp
 Fetch the logs of a container